 The refugee crisis in Lebanon

-The majority of Palestinian refugees live in 12 formal camps and 42 informal gatherings.
-Since the start of the Syria crisis, Palestinian refugees from Syria have sought refuge in Lebanon, placing a strain on the already over-crowded camps that suffer from chronically decaying infrastructure, contaminated water, and unsafe conditions.
+174,422 Palestinian refugees were living in Lebanon before the Syria crisis.
+The majority of them live in 12 formal camps and 42 informal gatherings.
+Since the start of the crisis, Palestinian from Syria have sought refuge in Lebanon, placing a strain on the already over-crowded camps that suffer from chronically decaying infrastructure, contaminated water, and unsafe conditions.

 Oxfam in Lebanon